-PFRS 15 establishes a new five-step model that will apply to revenue arising from contracts with customers.
-Under PFRS 15, revenue is recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
-The principles in PFRS 15 provide a more structured approach to measuring and recognizing revenue.
+PFRS 15 supersedes PAS 11, Construction Contracts, PAS 18, Revenue, and related Interpretations and it applies, with limited exceptions, to all revenue arising from contracts with its customers.
+PFRS 15 establishes a five-step model to account for revenue arising from contracts with customers and requires that revenue be recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
+The new standard establishes a five-step model to account for revenue arising from contracts with customers.
+The five-step model is as follows: